 What is Tracky Dack Day?

-Australians pick any day in May to ‘dack up and donate’ by wearing tracksuit pants (‘trackies’) and fundraising for sick kids.
+On the last Friday in August, Australians ‘dack up and donate’ by wearing tracksuit pants (‘trackies’) and fundraising for sick kids.
 This is an act of solidarity with hospitalised children, who are encouraged to change into trackies to lift their mood and create a more normal day-to-day routine.

 Tracky Dack Day was started by TLC for Kids and is a fun and easy way to help sick children and their families when they need it most.